 Today, Wells Fargo & Co. provides financial services at some 6,000 locations.

-The company also sponsors nine museums throughout the country that display its rich history, real stagecoaches, and gold nuggets, rare and authentic exhibits, and special tours and educational programs with advance reservation.
+The company also sponsors nine museums throughout the country that display its rich history, real stagecoaches, and gold nuggets, rare and authentic exhibits, and special tours and educational programs with advance reservations.

 Wells Fargo Museums